 Brian C. Madsen <email@example.com>

-Just when you thought it was safe to go back in the water, you can't get to it.
+Just when you thought it was safe to think it's a horror movie!

 Was this review helpful to you?